kkkont/cinemate-frontend/README.md

 # CinemateFrontend
 Angular and TypeScript frontend is designed to work with the cinemate-backend (https://github.com/kkkont/cinemate-backend).
-It provides simple and a user-friendly interface for selecting movies, viewing movie schedules, selecting seats and checking out.
+It provides simple and a user-friendly interface for filtering movies, selecting movies, viewing movie schedules, selecting seats and checking out.

 ## Features
-- **Movie Selection**: User can browse and select movies they want to watch.
+- **Movie Selection**: User can browse, filter and select movies they want to watch.
 - **Seance Viewing**: User can view schedule for selected movie.
 - **Seat Selection**: User can select seats for the chosen seance.
 - **Checkout**: User can proceed to checkout after selecting seats.